Business Recruitment, Retention and Expansion Initiatives

 Business Development Update

 With a renewed focus on recruitment and investment, the Office of Economic Development and Competitiveness has been pretty busy over the last few years.
-Since 2012, the OEDC’s Business Development team, in partnership with economic development agencies statewide, has assisted in the siting of 87 major projects, creating an estimated 16,400 jobs.
+Since 2013, the OEDC’s Business Development team, in partnership with economic development agencies statewide, has attracted or retained 135 projects, creating an estimated 14,297 jobs.

 The Washington State Department of Commerce has designated one new Innovation Partnership Zone (IPZs) and reauthorized two others to help spur regional economic growth in key industry sectors.
 The Central Washington Data Analytics Technology IPZ became the 14th Innovation Partnership Zone.
 It is based in Wenatchee.

 Banfield Pet Hospital Headquarters: Global pet care company moved its headquarters to Vancouver, Washington.
 Jobs: 100, Estimated Capital Expenditure: $67 million.